-Two of the professions most impacted by the new asset class of cryptocurrencies are estate attorneys and financial planners.
+Two of the professions most impacted by the new asset class of digital assets are estate attorneys and financial planners.
 These professionals need to be on the forefront of addressing this technology and understanding its nuances (primer here) and what makes it different from standard assets like fiat currency, stocks, and bonds.
 Specifically, they need to be aware of how the asset is held, transferred, and treated by the IRS.

 Maintain records of the assets and their cost basis.
 Unless an income situation exists (like payment for services or through mining), the IRS treats these assets as property and expects taxpayers to include any gains or losses on their tax reporting.
 Current exchanges, even the most widely used ones, provide little tax reporting tools.
 This role is left to the owner, or her professionals.
 Recognized gains should be reported and losses can be used to offset other income.